When you lack talent - the art of discipline

 To surrender to discipline, you must understand that the process of sculpting in concrete is an endless game.

-Remember - the wind has a direction, but no destination.
+Wind has a direction, but no destination.
+Remember this, maybe it helps.

 Photographers!
 I created a simple guide, which will help you make more compelling, clean pictures.